-Integrated Pest Management for Mealybugs
+Integrated Pest Management

-The honeydew mealybugs exude attracts ants, which aren’t pests themselves, but protect mealybugs from natural predators.
+The honeydew excreted by mealybugs attracts ants, which aren’t pests themselves, but they protect mealybugs from natural predators.
 Planting common vetch as a cover crop can draw ants away from mealybugs by providing a supplemental nectar source.
 Gardeners can also discourage ant colonies by tilling the surface of the soil to disrupt nests.

 Organic gardeners have at least two commercial options for biological mealybug control.
 The ladybug species Cryptolaemus montrouzieri, commonly called the mealybug destroyer, feeds voraciously on mealybugs at all stages of development.
 In fact, gardeners must take care not to mistake this beneficial insect for a pest, as the larvae of this ladybug resemble mealybugs.
 Gardeners can order adult mealybug destroyers to release during periods of high infestation, and this ladybug will feed on other garden pests like aphids or thrips when the mealybugs are gone.